prose-im/prose-docs/src/data/guides/basics/quickstart/index.md

 + Navigation
   | Prose Cloud: The easiest way to use Prose in your company. -> https://prose.org/cloud/signup/
   | Self-hosted (Community): Want to host a Prose Pod youself?
-Read this guide. -> /guides/operating/
+Read this guide. -> /guides/operating/deploy/

 ## Initializing your workspace

 !!!
 TODO: @valerian Where does the user get the URL to their Dashboard in the Cloud version?

 Once we’ve created your workspace, we’ll give you a link to your admin dashboard.
-The first time you open it, you will will be guided through a quick initialization process.
+The first time you open it, you will be guided through a quick initialization process.
 This section walks you through it.

 ### Server domain